TRA Basic Cover 300: Our Affordable Entry-Level Gap Cover Product

 • Members of registered medical aid schemes (not health insurance or primary care products)

-• Cover extends to spouse and dependants who are on one registered medical aid policy together.
-Members can be married/proven common law partners on different medical aids.
+• Cover extends to a spouse and dependants on one registered medical aid policy.
+Members can also be married or proven common-law partners (verified by an affidavit confirming 12 months of cohabitation) on two different medical aids and a single TRA policy

 Why Choose TRA’s Basic Cover 300?

-• Affordable gap cover for medical aid members
+• Affordable gap cover for medical aid members, starting at only R99 per month

 • Entry-level protection against medical aid shortfalls and hospital expenses

-• Comprehensive benefits for in-hospital procedures, oncology gap, and emergency medical care
+• Comprehensive core benefits for in-hospital procedures, oncology gap and emergency casualty care

-• Trusted gap cover provider, with a renowned, efficient claims process in South Africa
+• Trusted gap cover provider with a renowned, efficient claims process.
+Payment runs three times a week

 • Extra protection for loved ones, with accidental death and policy extender benefits